 - Ultra Attack Beam: By focusing energy from his left hand into a spiral energy beam around his right arm, then directing the energy at a target creature, Ultraman can induce a temporal stasis, in effect paralyzing the target.
 This is a rare power, Ultraman only used it once.

 - High Spin: Ultraman can counter temporal/spatial attacks or can damage opponents by spinning rapidly in an upright position.
 The attack is remote, and does not involve beams, but it can rip space on a local level, cause remote explosions, or create immobilizing rings of force.

 - Ultra Air Catch Version I: Using narrow beams from his index fingers, Ultraman can paralyze objects suspended in mid-air.
 This is followed by a Cutting Halo that divides in two to cut the suspended object into thirds.
-(He used this power against the second Redking, who had s
+(He used this power against the second Redking)

-- Ultra Psychokinesis: Ultraman is shown to posses telekinetic abilities.
+- Ultra Psychokinesis: Ultraman is shown to possess telekinetic abilities.